-Following the College's two-week pay period schedule, turn in all tutor report forms or study group attendance sheets to the ARC (dropbox in Writing Center) before submitting your hours on WebAdvisor.
+Following the College's two-week pay period schedule, turn in all tutor report forms, study group attendance sheets, and the ARC timesheet to the ARC (see dropbox in central waiting area) every other Monday.
+Submit hours on WebAdvisor by Monday as well.
 Notify Mrs. Wheeler of any late reports and/or discrepancies between reports and hours submitted.
 If you miss the deadline for submitting hours in a given pay period, notify Mrs. Wheeler.
 If anything looks suspicious on your time sheet, Mrs. Wheeler will "reject" it and ask you for an explanation before allowing you to resubmit your hours.

 Rationale: The ARC has established this performance standard in order to maintain the quality and effectiveness of the peer tutoring and study group programs.
 Moreover, students who have a GPA on the low side should focus their efforts on and devote more time to their own academics.